algorix-code/Algorix-Android-Sdk/README.md

 <h2>Import SDK</h2>
 dependent jar packages Copy the alx....aar in the SDKcompressed package to the Application Module/libs folder (if not, you must create it manually), and add the following code to the build.gradle of your Moudle app: //The project Application name exported by Unity is generally unityLibrary

      repositories {
           flatDir {
                dirs'libs'
           }
      }

      depedencies {

-     compile(name:'alx.*.*.*', ext:'aar') //Change to the specific version number by yourself
+        implementation (name:'alx.*.*.*', ext:'aar') //Change to the specific version number by yourself

      }